 - To take the Apples of the Hesperides

-The Hesperides lived in a far away garden on the outer edges of the known world in which grew trees which bore golden apples.
-These sacred fruit were protected by Hera who had set Ladon, a fearsome hundred-headed dragon, as their guardian.
+The Hesperides lived in a faraway garden on the outer edges of the known world in which grew trees which bore golden apples.
+These sacred fruits were protected by Hera who had set Ladon, a fearsome hundred-headed dragon, as their guardian.
 Hercules first sought the advice of Nereus, the Old Man of the Sea, as to the exact location of the garden.
-On his way to the garden Hercules came across Prometheus who was bound to a rock.
-As punishment for having stolen fire from Hephaistos’ workshop and given it to mankind, Zeus sent an eagle everyday to eat his liver.
+On his way to the garden, Hercules came across Prometheus who was bound to a rock.
+As punishment for having stolen fire from Hephaistos’ workshop and given it to mankind, Zeus sent an eagle every day to eat his liver.
 Hercules shot down the eagle with one of his arrows and freed Prometheus; in return, Prometheus informed him that his brother Atlas (and in some accounts the father of the Hesperides) would show him how to reach the sacred garden.
 Atlas was then holding the heavens on his shoulders (as punishment from Zeus for supporting the Titans in their battle against the Olympian Gods), but he offered to get the apples himself if Hercules would support the heavens in his absence.
 Hercules agreed and was assisted by Athena in bearing the tremendous weight.
 Bringing back the apples, Atlas was (understandably) reluctant to take back his place.
 However, Hercules, under the pretext of getting cushions for his shoulders, tricked Atlas into temporarily taking back the heavens.
 Once Hercules was free he took the apples and returned to Mycenae.
 In an alternative version, Hercules subdued Ladon by giving it an intoxicating herb and then took the apples himself.